azuredevcollege/cognitive-services-kitchen-sink/README.md

 1. From now on, every time you push a commit to your remote repository (GitHub), the GitHub page will be updated.

-1. Go to the _Settings_ page and paste in your multi-service Cognitive Services subscription key and select the service's region.
+1. Go to the _Settings_ page of your web application and paste in your multi-service Cognitive Services subscription key and select the service's region.
 Moreover, also paste your Face Service subscription key and endpoint.
-If you do not have created those resources yet, first deploy them on the Azure Portal.
+If you haven't created those resources yet, first deploy them on the Azure Portal.

 1. Go to the different pages _Speech_, _Face_, _Translator_ and _Language_ to try out the cognitive services in action (We will try out the Custom Vision service in the next challenge.). **Info**: The Speech service only works using the GitHub page.
 It does not work using the local site.